StenographyDev/autopilot-vsc/README.md

 ## Running

+### CodeLens Mode

+CodeLens Mode should run automatically, but can be turned on and off with `Toggle Stenography Code Lens` command

+### Comment Mode

 1. On a valid file, hit `ctrl(windows)/cmd(mac) + shift + p` and run `Stenography Autopilot - Dry Run` to see where the AI will comment your code.
 This **won't** cost any API invocations.
 2. Remove dry run comments by hitting **undo twice (see Known Issues below)**
 3. Run Stenography! `ctrl(windows)/cmd(mac) + shift + p` and run `Stenography Autopilot`.
 This **will** cost API invocations.